 Troubleshoot App Service issues in Application Gateway

-- You have redirection configured on your App Service.
+- You have redirection configured on your app service.
 Redirection can be as simple as adding a trailing slash to the request.

-- HTTP Listener: Basic or Multi-site
+- HTTP listener: Basic or multi-site

-- Backend Address Pool: App Service
+- Back-end address pool: App Service

-- HTTP Settings: “Pick Hostname from Backend Address” Enabled
+- HTTP settings: Pick Hostname from Backend Address enabled

-- Probe: “Pick Hostname from HTTP Settings” Enabled
+- Probe: Pick Hostname from HTTP Settings enabled

-The original request from the client has the application gateway's domain name (contoso.com) as the hostname, you need to configure the application gateway to change the host name in the original request to app services's hostname when it routes the request to the app service backend.
-You achieve this by using the switch “Pick Hostname from Backend Address” in the Application Gateway's HTTP Setting configuration and the switch “Pick Hostname from Backend HTTP Settings” in the health probe configuration.
+The original request from the client has the application gateway's domain name, contoso.com, as the host name.
+You need to configure the application gateway to change the host name in the original request to the app service's host name when it routes the request to the app service back end.
+Use the switch Pick Hostname from Backend Address in the application gateway's HTTP setting configuration.
+Use the switch Pick Hostname from Backend HTTP Settings in the health probe configuration.

 ## Request headers to Application Gateway: Request URL: http://www.contoso.com/path Request Method: GET Host: www.contoso.com ## Response headers: Status Code: 301 Moved Permanently Location: http://contoso.azurewebsites.net/path/ Server: Microsoft-IIS/10.0 Set-Cookie: ARRAffinity=b5b1b14066f35b3e4533a1974cacfbbd969bf1960b6518aa2c2e2619700e4010;Path=/;HttpOnly;Domain=contoso.azurewebsites.net X-Powered-By: ASP.NET

-Solution: Rewrite the Location header
+Solution: Rewrite the location header

-You will need to set the hostname in the location header to the application gateway's domain name.
-To do this, create a rewrite rule with a condition that evaluates if the location header in the response contains azurewebsites.net and performs an action to rewrite the location header to have application gateway's hostname.
-See instructions on how to rewrite the location header.
+Set the host name in the location header to the application gateway's domain name.
+To do this, create a rewrite rule with a condition that evaluates if the location header in the response contains azurewebsites.net.
+It must also perform an action to rewrite the location header to have the application gateway's host name.
+For more information, see instructions on how to rewrite the location header.

-Alternate solution: Use App service's custom domain instead of default domain name
+Alternate solution: Use a custom domain name

-Set your custom probe to disable “Pick Hostname from Backend HTTP Settings”.
-This can be done from the portal by unchecking the checkbox in the probe settings and in PowerShell by not using the -PickHostNameFromBackendHttpSettings switch in the Set-AzApplicationGatewayProbeConfig command.
-In the hostname field of the probe, enter your App Service's FQDN "example.azurewebsites.net" as the probe requests sent from Application Gateway will carry this in the host header.
+Set your custom probe to disable Pick Hostname from Backend HTTP Settings.
+In the Azure portal, clear the check box in the probe settings.
+In PowerShell, don't use the -PickHostNameFromBackendHttpSettings switch in the Set-AzApplicationGatewayProbeConfig command.
+In the host name field of the probe, enter your app service's FQDN, example.azurewebsites.net.
+The probe requests sent from the application gateway carry this FQDN in the host header.

-While doing the next step, please make sure that your custom probe is not associated to your backend HTTP settings because your HTTP settings still has the "Pick Hostname from Backend Address" switch enabled at this point.
+For the next step, make sure that your custom probe isn't associated to your back-end HTTP settings.
+Your HTTP settings still have the Pick Hostname from Backend Address switch enabled at this point.

-Set your Application Gateway’s HTTP settings to disable “Pick Hostname from Backend Address”.
-This can be done from the portal by unchecking the checkbox and in PowerShell by not using the -PickHostNameFromBackendAddress switch in the Set-AzApplicationGatewayBackendHttpSettings command.
+Set your application gateway’s HTTP settings to disable Pick Hostname from Backend Address.
+In the Azure portal, clear the check box.
+In PowerShell, don't use the -PickHostNameFromBackendAddress switch in the Set-AzApplicationGatewayBackendHttpSettings command.

 $gw=Get-AzApplicationGateway -Name AppGw1 -ResourceGroupName AppGwRG Set-AzApplicationGatewayProbeConfig -ApplicationGateway $gw -Name AppServiceProbe -Protocol Http -HostName "example.azurewebsites.net" -Path "/" -Interval 30 -Timeout 30 -UnhealthyThreshold 3 $probe=Get-AzApplicationGatewayProbeConfig -Name AppServiceProbe -ApplicationGateway $gw Set-AzApplicationGatewayBackendHttpSettings -Name appgwhttpsettings -ApplicationGateway $gw -Port 80 -Protocol Http -CookieBasedAffinity Disabled -Probe $probe -RequestTimeout 30 Set-AzApplicationGateway -ApplicationGateway $gw